Troy Limbo

-Dimitri Lionel "Troy" Uy Limbo (born 17 November 1998) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Davao Aguilas.
+Dimitri Lionel "Troy" Uy Limbo (born 17 November 1998) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Manila Digger.
 He represented the Philippines at youth level.

 Early career

 Youth

 Limbo first started playing football at the age of six at the Rosevale School in his native Philippines.
 He played for the Little Azkals team in 2011, having left the Rosevale School for the Abbas Orchard School.
 After studying at La Salle Green Hills, and playing for Kaya in 2015, Limbo moved to England to pursue a football career.

 Having not been able to find any clubs to go on trial with, he signed with a local team in Stamford, before being scouted by League One side Chesterfield.
 He signed a 12-month contract in 2016.

 College

 Prior to returning to the Philippines, Limbo studied at Sunderland College, playing for their football team.
 During his time at the college, he was called up to the Philippines national under-23 side.